slorek/conscript/README.md

 # Conscript

-Provides ActiveRecord models with a `drafts` scope, and the functionality to create draft instances and publish them.
+Provides ActiveRecord models with `drafts` and `published` scopes, and the functionality to create draft instances and publish them.

 Existing instances may have one or more draft versions which are initially created by duplication, including any required associations.
 A draft may then be published, overwriting the original instance.